lucylow/Yeezy-Taught-Me/README.md

 shape `[numExamples, sampleLen, charSetSize]` as the input.
 The input text data is from "./data" file.

 The input is a **one-hot encoding** of sequences of `sampleLen` characters.
 The characters belong to a set of `charSetSize` unique characters.
 With the input, the model outputs a tensor of shape `[numExamples, charSetSize]`, which represents the model's predicted **probabilites of the character** that follows the input sequence.

 This process is repeated in order to **generate a character sequence of a given length**.
 The randomness (diversity) is controlled by a temperature parameter.

-## Technical Yeezy Taught Me

-Requires
+Requires:
 * 'Name of the text dataset’
 * Path to the trained next-char prediction model saved on disk
 * Length of the text to generate
 * Temperature value to use of text generation.
 DISPLAY_TEMPERATURES = [0, 0.25, 0.5, 0.75] Higher values == More random-looking generation results
 * GPU - CUDA GPU for training
 * Step length - how many characters to skip between one example to next

+## Technical Yeezy Taught Me

 ![Picture of program](https://github.com/lucylow/Yeezy-Taught-Me/blob/master/YeezyTaughtMeWell.png)